 You’ll complete your annual exam, periodontal evaluation, oral cancer screening, and a preventative or periodontal maintenance prophy (cleaning.)
 Your dentist will evaluate your teeth and existing dental work and provide restorative care (such as fillings or crowns) or cosmetic treatments as needed.

 Your periodontal maintenance cleaning will involve a thorough cleaning of deep pocket areas that aren’t accessible during a regular preventative clean.
-Dr. Saunders will measure and evaluate your gum attachment levels, screen for recurring disease, and recommend adjunctive therapies if necessary, based on how you’re responding to previous treatment.
+Our doctors at PCE will measure and evaluate your gum attachment levels, screen for recurring disease, and recommend adjunctive therapies if necessary, based on how you’re responding to previous treatment.

 July – Checkup with your dentist.